kserve/kserve/docs/samples/v1beta1/pmml/README.md

 # Predict on a InferenceService using PMMLServer

+## Disadvantages

+Because the `pmmlserver` based on [Py4J](https://github.com/bartdag/py4j) and that isn't support multi-process mode.
+So we can't set `spec.predictor.containerConcurrency`.

+If you want to scale the PMMLServer to improve predict performance, you should to set the InferenceService's `resources.limits.cpu` to 1 and scale it replica size.

 ## Setup
 1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/#install-kfserving).
 2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).